-With that said, though, pre-flop is still a very, very important street.
-And just like in Hold’em, folding weak hands pre-flop makes your decisions on later streets much easier.
+That said, though, pre-flop is still very, very important.
+And, just like in Hold’em, folding weak hands pre-flop makes your decisions on later streets much easier.

-The easiest way to think about it is like this:
+The easiest way to think about it is:

 - The more weak hands you play, the more marginal hands you make